thuanvoit/autocrat/README.md

 **STEP 7:**

-✅ Save the job and click the RUN button to merge.
+> Save the job and click the RUN button to merge.

 ![](source/pic.015.png)

-**Sheets after merging.  [**Many columns created after merging, recommend using a copy of the original data sheet.]
+**Sheets after merging.**  [Many columns created after merging, recommend using a copy of the original data sheet.]

 ![](source/pic.016.png)